Screen Time Calculator

 Physical Effects of Extended Screen Use

-Digital eye strain – characterized by dry eyes, blurred vision, and headaches – typically sets in after 2 or more continuous hours of screen use.
+Digital eye strain, which brings dry eyes, blurred vision, and headaches, tends to set in after 2 or more continuous hours of screen use.
 The 20-20-20 rule helps: every 20 minutes, look at something 20 feet away for 20 seconds.
-Blue light from screens suppresses melatonin production and can delay sleep onset by 30 to 60 minutes if devices are used within an hour of bedtime.
 Prolonged sitting during screen use contributes to back pain, poor posture, and increased cardiovascular risk.

 Calculating Your Daily Screen Time